-Finance expense include interest incurred on loans due to related parties, bank charge and net foreign exchange loss.
+Finance expense include interest incurred on loans due to related parties and bank charges.
 Interest expense is recognised as it accrues, using the effective interest rate method.

 Cash on hand and at banks

 Cash comprises bank balances and deposits with maturities of three months or less from the acquisition date (original maturity) that are subject to an insignificant risk of changes in their fair value and are used by the Company in the management of its short-term commitments.